-Ancient history teaches us that the book of the twelve was seen as one whole book.
+Ancient history teaches us that the book of the twelve was seen as one whole book, or at least we’re contained on a single scroll.
 In this present work, I will argue that Jeremiah 26 interprets a quotation from Micah in the context of other books in the twelve.
 The question sought to be answered is: “Was the book of the twelve written in order to be interpreted as one composition?”
 In the context of Jeremiah 26, we will answer just that.
 Typically in modern churches, if a series is taught on the Old Testament, its from one of the books out of the book of the twelve.
 This should not be the case.

 There are several ancient extra-biblical sources of the twelve being one corpus due to the canonical ordering and number of canonical books.
 The original Hebrew Canon, as held by early Jewish record, states that there were 22 books in existence.
 In Josephus’ word Against Apion, he counts 22 books which comprise the OT canon.
 Josephus likely based his belief of Jews having 22 books in their canon on the Book of Jubilees, although in Jubilees’ existence today, it lacks “22 Hebrew Books.”
 Jubilees is thought to be dated around 200 BC.
 There are several lacunae present within the book itself.
 Beckwith examines the lacunae, observing the writings of John of Constantinople and Georgius Syncellus.
 Each reference made from them contain the affirmation of “22 Hebrew books.”
 The ancient listings of the OT canon we have available today list a 22 book canon or a 24 book canon.
 Both of these orderings contain the book of the twelve to be one book.
 In 4 Esdras 14:45 we see a example of the 24 book canon, “And it came to pass, when the forty days were completed, that the Most High YAHWEH spoke to me, saying, The first twenty-four books that you have written publish openly, that the worthy and unworthy may read them.”